battermann/story-tinkler/README.md

     docker run -d -p 5000:5000 -e PORT=5000 story-tinkler

 Now open [http://localhost:5000](http://localhost:5000) in your browser.
-The app will take a few seconds to build, then you should see a page containing your story.
+You should see a page containing your story.

 This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).